The Understanding Inequalities Conference 2020 has been cancelled

 Professor Emer Smyth, Head of the Social Research Division at the Economic and Social Research Institute, Dublin and Mike Savage, Martin White Professor of Sociology at London School of Economics discussing The different dimensions of social inequality: understanding and measuring inequality across the life-course.

-Registration for the conference will open in February 2020 and the early bird rate will be £135 for the full two days conference.
+Registration for the conference will be available shortly and the early bird rate will be £135 for the full two days conference.

 In the meantime, if you have any questions about this event, please contact the Understanding Inequalities team via email@example.com